cgrinds/influxdb.com/content/docs/v0.9/query_language/database_management.md

 >
 ```

-InfluxDB provides no CLI response when it successfully deletes a database.
+InfluxDB provides an empty result when it successfully deletes a database.
 It returns `ERR: database not found` if the specified database does not exist.

 ### Delete series with DROP SERIES
 ---